ZeusLN/zeus/README.md

 1. install and setup react-native and its related dependencies under **"Building Projects with Native Code"** on [react-native's Getting Started page](https://reactnative.dev/docs/environment-setup)
 2. install node dependencies with `yarn`
+3. install Lightning Node Connect's libraries with `yarn run install-lnc`
-3. `cd ios && pod install`
+4. `cd ios && pod install`
-4. open `ios/zeus.xcworkspace` in Xcode and hit Run.
+5. open `ios/zeus.xcworkspace` in Xcode and hit Run.
 NOTE: if you're using an M1 mac, you may need to right click Xcode > get info > check `Open using Rosetta` before opening `zeus.xcworkspace`.

 ## Reproducible builds